roggeo/webpage/README.md

 4 - Build the project: ``npm run build``.
 Loot at ``build`` folder

-5 - Move files in build folder to remote server
+5 - Move files in build folder to your remote server

-6 - Move files in api folder to remote server

 ## Stopping ports in Linux